blockchain-unica/solidity-vs-move-verification/contracts/vault/README.md

 - **keys-invariant-global**: in any blockchain state, the owner key and the recovery key cannot be changed after the contract is deployed

-- **keys-invariant-local**: during the execution of a transaction, the owner key and the recovery key cannot be changed after the contract is deployed
+- <a name="keys-invariant-local">**keys-invariant-local**</a>: during the execution of a transaction, the owner key and the recovery key cannot be changed after the contract is deployed

 - **call-trace**: if a sequence of function calls is valid, then the sequence of called functions is a prefix of the language denoted by the regex `(receive* + (withdraw receive* (cancel + finalize)))*`